Will DevOps be the must-have IT specialty in years to come?

 Today, despite the COVID pandemic and the resulting economic slowdown, HRs are looking to hire even more DevOps and engineers with cloud expertise.
 Technological organizations continue adding this role to their inventory in 2021.
 It makes DevOps engineering one of the highest-paying remote jobs on the market.
 This is an important statement for engineers interested in picking up new skills.
 They have the potential to become more attractive to HR managers and increase their earning prospects.

-But what exactly is DevOps from a hiring perspective?
+What exactly is DevOps from a hiring perspective?

-To sum up, DevOps is a practice that requires a cultural change in big, old enterprises.
-It necessitates new management principles as well as the use of technological tools.
-A DevOps engineer is in the center of the migration to the cloud and must have a broad set of skills to facilitate this change.
-DevOps becomes the standard in every organization.
+In summary, DevOps is now a corporate term and is here to stay.
 Over the last five years, tens of thousands of organizations have adopted DevOps in their teams' composition.
 Yet, the biggest enterprises will need to have teams of DevOps engineers.
 The DevOps department will manage and improve their infrastructure and maintain the software development lifecycle.
+Their future career potential is bright and grows day by day.
+From startups to enterprises, companies use clouds such as AWS, GCP, and Azure that increases demand for DevOps.